Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 tags :  AD, Lab, responder, mitm6, ntlm relay
 ---

 On the previous post ([Goad pwning part3]({% link _posts/2022-07-07-GOADv2-pwning-part3.md %})) we start to dig on what to do when you got a user account.
-Before start exploiting the VMs with a user account we will just take a step back to the state without user account an see what we can do with responder, mitm6 and NTLM relay !
+Before start exploiting the VMs with a user account, we will just take a step back to the state without user account an see what we can do with responder, mitm6 and NTLM relay !

 ![mindmap_relaypoisoning.png](/assets/blog/GOAD/mindmap_relaypoisoning.png)